igmhub/LaCE/docs/emulators.rst

 L1O weights are historical validation assets and are never distributed: the training and validation notebooks require an explicit, non-blank path.

-Newly trained bundles include a JSON manifest, checked before NumPy object arrays and pickle checkpoints are read.
+Newly trained bundles include one JSON manifest per full or leave-one-out model, checked before normalization data, NumPy object arrays, and pickle checkpoints are read.
 It records schema, identity, excluded simulation, provenance, LaCE/Python/dependency versions, and checksums.
 Checksums detect damaged trusted bundles; they do not make arbitrary pickles safe.
 Load weights only from a trusted source.
 Existing full CH24 bundles use the documented legacy policy: they remain usable but their historical training